Loreto Area Cruisers Guide

 San Javier (Mission)

 - If you haven’t visited San Javier yet, it is well worth the drive, read our post at https://cuisinemarine.com/san-javier/.
 It is about a 35 minute drive each way from the turnoff at Highway One.
-There are occasionally a few dodgy bits to the road but very passable in an ordinary car, we last went there in early 2021.
+There are occasionally a few dodgy bits to the road but it’s very passable in an ordinary car, we last went there in early 2021.
 The Palapa restaurant just to the right of the church has a nice breakfast.
-Buy some guava paste to go if you like a treat.
+Sometimes some fresh farm goods are available for sale.
 Definitely walk back behind the church to the right, to see the ancient olive tree and walk down the pathway to see a few agriculture fields and the water supply.

 Most convenient is to have the Puerto Escondido Marina office call and make a reservation for you.
-Rate includes Mexican insurance and delivery to and dropoff at the marina ($40 – $55/day depending on season and availablity).
+Rate includes Mexican insurance and delivery to and dropoff at the marina ($55-70/day depending on season and availability).